souviknath94/ml-ops-grp39-assignment-1/README.md

 - **Linting**: Helps maintain code quality.
 - **Unit Testing**: Ensures functionality is working as intended.
 - **Deployment and Testing**: Deploying in a Dockerized environment mirrors production setups, ensuring reliability.

-### 6. **Manual Port Forwarding**
-The use of manual port forwarding in deployment provides flexibility for public testing, especially when running on local or development environments.

 ### 7. **Separation of Concerns**
 Each step in the CI/CD pipeline is modularized to ensure clarity, maintainability, and easier debugging.